Updated: 02/28/19 | February 28th, 2019

-There are many ways to find cheap flights and most people usually try to find the cheapest one when they go on holiday.
-There are some great search engines out there like Momondo, Skyscanner, Vayama, and Mobissimo to help you, but should you always go for the cheapest flight?
+There are many ways to find cheap flights, and most people try to find the cheapest one possible when they go on vacation.
+There are some great search engines out there like Momondo and Skyscanner to help you, but should you always go for the cheapest flight?
 Is that always the best way to go?

-Last year, I decided to join the Oneworld network, which meant I had to join American’s frequent flier program.
-Let me tell you – I’m not a big fan of American Airlines.
-(Though, they are better than United.)
-Their planes are old, they never have personal viewing screens, and microwaved food is a better option than what they serve in coach.
+Their planes are old and outdated and microwaved food is a better option than what they serve in coach.
 But I fly them because my frequent flier miles transfer to their partners I love to fly — Japan Airlines, Cathay, and Qantas.

 But flying these big, international carriers rarely gets me a cheap fare.
-My flight back to America could have been two hundred dollars cheaper if I flew Aer Lingus.
-My flights around the states could have been 50% less if I flew Southwest, Air Tran, or Jetblue.
-My return flight to Europe is on Air France because I simply couldn’t justify the huge ransom American was asking and even that isn’t expensive.
+My flight back to America could have been $200 cheaper if I’d flown Aer Lingus.
+My flights around the States could have been 50% less if I’d flown Southwest, Air Tran, or JetBlue.
+My return flight to Europe is on Air France, because I simply couldn’t justify the huge ransom American was asking.

 - Quicker check-in